What you need to know before traveling to China

 From lush green rice terraces to deserts and stunning mountain ranges.
 China has it all.
-Thanks to the vast area over which China expands, there’s a lot of beautiful land that most tourists skip.
+Thanks to the vast area over which China expands, there’s a lot of territory most tourists skip.

-The same goes up for the Great Wall of China.
+The same goes up for the Great Walls of China.
 Thousands of travelers flock the same 100 meters of wall each year, while the Chinese Wall covers many thousands of kilometers.
-Most parts are simply deserted and overgrown.
+Most parts are simple deserted and overgrown.

 20. Strange Chinese hypes

 As is common with hypes, they tend to change frequently.
 So things that were a hype a while ago, probably aren’t right now.